 In the UK we have the privilege of being able to take our own passport photographs.
 Most of us will pop down to the local automated machine and have passport photo size prints inside ten minutes – but at the cost of at least £5 per set, photographing the whole family for a batch of passport renewals in time for that holiday can quickly add up.

 It’s a cost, though, that can be quickly and simply avoided by setting up a shoot at home, working some Photoshop magic to your images, and printing on some decent quality photo paper at the correct passport photo dimensions.
 Our money-saving guide shows you how to shoot your own passport sized photos quickly and easily at home…

 Make Your Own Passport Photos – Official Guidelines

 Shooting passport photographs demands that you stick to some stringent rules.
-A neutral expression with closed mouth, no red-eye, clear and sharp focus, with a neutral white/cream/grey background, posed face-on to the camera, are all a must.
+A neutral expression with closed mouth, no red-eye, clear and sharp focus, with a plain cream/grey background, posed face-on to the camera, are all a must.
 The photo should also have been taken in the last month – so you won’t be able to use an old photo that you happen to have on your computer.

 There should be no shadows on the face, no hair in the face, no facial-coverings and, after printing on photo paper, the images must have no tears, creases or marks.
 Though official rules state you cannot wear anything that covers your head, there is an exemption if the covering is worn for religious or medical reasons.